Science-Backed Clove Methods for Toothache Relief: Safe & Effective Home Remedies

 Close-Up of Cloves

-7 Practical Ways to Use Whole Cloves for a Toothache
+7 Evidence-Based Ways to Use Whole Cloves for a Toothache

 Toothache Relief Using Cloves

-• Bite Method: Simply take one or two whole cloves and gently bite down on them.
-Let them sit near the painful area for 15–20 minutes.
-The pressure will release eugenol oils that help numb the spot.
+• Bite Method: Gently bite one or two whole cloves near the painful area for 15–20 minutes.
+This releases eugenol to numb the spot.
+The ADA recommends this method for quick, targeted relief.

-• Clove Oil Rub: Crush cloves using a mortar and pestle, add a small amount of olive oil, and apply directly to the sore tooth.
-This creates a homemade clove oil rub that can be reapplied as needed.
+• Clove Oil Rub: Crush cloves with a mortar and pestle, mix with olive oil, and apply directly to the sore tooth.
+This creates a controlled application method recommended for localized pain.

-• Mouthwash Blend: Steep crushed cloves in boiling water, let cool, and use as a natural mouth rinse.
-Add a pinch of salt for extra antimicrobial effect.
+• Mouthwash Blend: Steep crushed cloves in boiling water, cool, and use as a rinse.
+Add salt for antimicrobial effects.
+This is a safe option for children over 6, per pediatric dental recommendations.

-• Sleep-Safe Application: Wrap a few cloves in gauze and place it under your tongue or near the tooth before bed.
-This ensures slow release without choking hazards.
+• Sleep-Safe Application: Wrap cloves in gauze and place near the tooth before bed.
+This ensures slow release without choking hazards, as recommended for overnight relief.

 Method Pros Cons